kisszoltan/loungealone-docs/docs/2-setup.md

 To enable other users to raise question in your lounge you have to connect your PayPal account and define price for your credits.

 PayPal account can simply be linked to your profile by clicking the "Connect your PayPal account" button on your settings page and follow the instructions from PayPal on the screen.

+{: .warning .fs-3 }
+In Beta Testing Phase connecting PayPal is only available for selected users, so contact developers for permission.

+{: .highlight .fs-3 }
-Connecting your PayPal account does not cost anything, no transaction are initiated during the process.
+Connecting your PayPal account does not cost anything, no transactions are initiated during the process.

 When successfully connected, your PayPal email address will be show next to the button.
 Your email address is kept by the system only, it is not visible for other users.